programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 {% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-03.png" alt="Visual description of figure image" caption="Caption text to display" %}

 Again, we need to manipulate the data to the form we want by aggregating per country and type (EU, non-EU, etc).
 We passed a new parameter to the `ggplot()` command named `fill` that indicates the column for different bars.
 We also add the parameter `position` to `geom_bar()` so that the bars do not get stacked (which is the default) but are instead placed side by side.
-By using `fill`, ggplot2 has chosen colors for the columns of the graph according to the countries.
+By using `fill`, `ggplot2` has chosen colors for the columns of the graph according to the countries.

 Finally, we can analyze our data.
 As we can see, most countries analyzed have strong relationships with other EU countries with around 70-80% having this relationship (Germany, France, Hungary,...).
 Two countries, Bulgaria and Portugal, have as many relationships with EU as with non-EU countries.
 Perhaps, this is related to the colonial past (in the case of Portugal), but we have to investigate further.

-# Other Geoms: Histograms, Distribution Plots and Boxplots
+## Other Geoms: Histograms, Distribution Plots and Boxplots

-We have seen the key syntax needed to operarate ggplot2: adding layers and adding parameters to those layers.
+We have seen the key syntax needed to operarate `ggplot2`: adding layers and adding parameters to those layers.
 One of the most important layers is the `geoms`.
-Using this layer is straightforward in ggplot2: every plot type has a `geom` which can be added to `ggplot()`.
+Using this layer is straightforward in `ggplot2`: every plot type has a `geom` which can be added to `ggplot()`.
 For [histograms](http://ggplot2.tidyverse.org/reference/geom_histogram.html), we have `geom_histogram()`, for [boxplots](http://ggplot2.tidyverse.org/reference/geom_boxplot.html) `geom_boxplot()`, for [violin plots](http://ggplot2.tidyverse.org/reference/geom_violin.html) `geom_violin()`, for [dotplots](http://ggplot2.tidyverse.org/reference/geom_dotplot.html) `geom_dotplot()`, for [scatterplot](http://ggplot2.tidyverse.org/reference/geom_point.html) `geom_point()`, and so on.
 Every command has parameters that let us configure aspects of the `geom()`,such as size of the points, and colors.

 Let's examine the distribution of the variable `dist` in our data representing the distance (in kilometers) between sister cities.
 We will compare distance distribution by using a boxplot.
-Now, we can tentatilvely answer whether cities in the six analyzed countries have relations with cities in their proximity or not.
+Now, we can tentatively answer whether cities in the six analyzed countries have relations with cities in their proximity or not.

 The distribution of the variable `dist` is skewed, since some (~900 of 13000) of the cities are far away.
 This leads to an uninformative histogram.
 We can take `log10(dist)` as our variable or filter to exclude values above 5000kms.
 None of these methods is ideal, but as far as we know, we are operating with manipulated data making it less problematic.
 Take a look at the simple code: